aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/multi_ed25519.md

 <a id="0x1_multi_ed25519_INDIVIDUAL_PUBLIC_KEY_NUM_BYTES"></a>

-The size of an individual Ed25519 public key, in bytes.
-(A MultiEd25519 public key consists of several of these, plus the threshold.)
+The size of an individual Ed25519 public key, in bytes.<br/> (A MultiEd25519 public key consists of several of these, plus the threshold.)

 <pre><code>const INDIVIDUAL_PUBLIC_KEY_NUM_BYTES: u64 &#61; 32;<br/></code></pre>